Leicester United F.C.: League record

-For many years, Leicester United were the second top side in Leicestershire.
-The highest the club finished was 8th in the Southern League Premier Division in 1987–88.
-The Southern League Premier Division at that time was the 6th tier of English football.
-The club were relegated the following season.

-In their final season, 1995–96, they finished 16th in the Southern League Midlands Division.
+In their final season before being dissolved, 1995–96, they finished 16th in the Southern League Midlands Division.
 They went out of business just a few games into the start of the 1996–97 season due to financial problems, one of their final games being a victory over Grantham Town.

+Upon their return to senior football they competed in the Leicestershire Everards Senior League Division 2 with the unfortunate record of 24 losses from 24 games (unconfirmed record).

+The women's First team finished 10th in the Leicestershire Women's & Girls' Football League Division 2.